-Monitor and audit the effectiveness of inspections 9.4.4

-SMUD has existing quality control processes embedded into its existing general practice.
+9.4.4 Monitor and audit the effectiveness of inspectionsSMUD has existing quality control processes embedded into its existing general practice.
 However, for certain programs, there is a formal quality control process.
 The following depicts a few of these programs.